SwingGuy1024/DogTags/README.md

 ##### Property Mode
 For situations where a security manager prevents you from using reflected fields, or when getting values by property is more appropriate.

+## Requirements enforced at runtime

+1. Calling the method `DogTag<T> from(T instance)` method will throw an IllegalArgumentException if class T is not final.
+1. Specifying a field by name, for either inclusion or exclusion, will throw an IllegalArgumentException if the field is not found in the range of classes determined by the Xxxx
+1. Declaring the DogTag instance static will throw an IllegalArgumentException.
+1. Declaring a non-static DogTag.Factory will throw an IllegalArgumentException.
+1. Failing to declare a static DogTag.Factory will throw an IllegalArgumentException, unless the DogTag was instantiated using the `DogTag<T> from(T instance)` method.
+This prevents you from instantiating your DogTag like this:

+    `DogTag<MyClass> dogTag = DogTag.create(MyClass.class).buildFactory().tag(this);`

+    Declaring a DogTag this way will cause the VM to make all the reflective calls each time an instance gets instantiated, rather than when the class loads.

+1. Specifying an annotation to include or exclude fields which does not actually target Fields.

 ## What DogTags Don't Do
 In the interest of speed and professional coding practices, there are some things DogTags do not do.